Bwar3am/Bwar3am.github.io/README.md

-# Bwar3am.github.io
-this is my resume webpage
+this is a simple webpage for my resume and doesn't have any special technology and back-end